itsPinguiz/CI2025_lab1/README.md

 ## **Overview of the Simulated Annealing Method**

-**Simulated Annealing (SA)** is inspired by the physical process of **annealing** in metallurgy, where a material is heated and slowly cooled to reach a stable, low-energy crystalline state.

 At each iteration:
 1. A neighboring (slightly modified) solution is generated via the `tweak()` function.
 2. The new solution’s **value** is computed.